 Thames 1535, Palermo Soho

 The microcentro has been given an extra jolt of caffeine inside this tiny but powerful galería coffee bar on Calle “cambio cambio” Florida.
-Barista Rodrigo Rochas, who learned the craft in New Zealand and traveled to the best coffee houses in LA, Seattle, Portland and New York, opened up shop in 2013 and plays a major role in the city’s revolución cafetera.
+Barista Rodrigo Rochas, who learned the ways of the trade in New Zealand and traveled to the best coffee houses in LA, Seattle, Portland and New York, opened up shop in 2013 and plays a major role in the city’s revolución cafetera.
 Barrio Cafetero uses Café Puerto Blest‘s premium line, Alquimia, with an impressive Nuova Simonelli Aurelia II espresso machine.

 Florida 833, Centro